 We demonstrate the capabilities of our system with examples in Figure 11 to 13.
-In these figures, the grey curves are the input silhouettes, the skels are drawn in green or blue lines, and the red lines indicate the β{v} scaling direction of the enhanced convolution method.
+In these figures, the grey curves are the input silhouettes, the skels are drawn in green or blue lines, and the red lines indicate the β_y scaling direction of the enhanced convolution method.
 Table 1 lists some computation details for these objects.
 The chair shape contains some 2.5dimension components, i.e., the rectangular seat and the four legs are designed using Equation 20.
 A variety of styles of chairs can be easily obtained by changing the parameters of the transform mapping \mathcal{T} .
 The cup shape is an example of objects with holes and handles.
-The cylindrical part of the cup is designed by sketching the top circular curve as the skeleton, assigning radius to each skeletal points, and setting β{v} to extrude the shape vertically.
+The cup body is designed by sketching the top circular curve as the skeleton and setting β{v} to extrude the shape vertically.
 The rabbit and mouse in Figure 13 and 1 are examples of attractive prototype objects, which typically take a novice user about 10 minutes to design using our system.